juhoveli/fullstackproject/documentation/diary.md

 I really didn't do any real authentication logic yet, just sketched the login screen to see how it van be customized.
 Dark keyboard layout was something awesome.
 Next up is some actual authentication.

+# 31th May

+First before starting the actual communication with DB and user authentication, I finished the login screen styling and added loading animation.
+Still to do: authentication stack screens..